About AR-15 Magazines

 CUSTOMIZATION

 When it comes to style and looks, owners have dozens of AR15 magazine options to choose from.
-Many brands offer a wide variety of graphics, images, and some even offer custom wraps.

-Another (more expensive) option includes custom Cerakote Magazines.
+Many brands offer a wide variety of graphics, images, and some even offer custom wraps.nAnother (more expensive) option includes custom Cerakote Magazines.

 Similar to anodizing, but at a much higher degree; Cerakote helps prevent corrosion, reduces wear, and will not mar the finish of your rifle.

 STANDARD CAPACITIES

-The standard magazine capacity for an AR15 is 30 rounds.
-However, many magazines are available with much higher capacities, such as Drum Magazines, which can hold 50+ rounds.
+The standard magazine capacity for an AR-styled rifle is 30 rounds.
+However, many AR-15 magazines feature various round capacities and are readily available with much higher capacities, such as Drum Magazines, which can hold 50+ rounds. *State laws have created regulations to limit the number of rounds a magazine can legally hold.
+Generally, the limit is ten rounds or less.

 POLYMER CONSTRUCTION

 Polymer AR15 Mags tend to be built exceptionally well and are extremely durable.
 Advances in polymer technology have enabled a range of developments in magazines.

 An example of this is witness holes, which allow you to monitor your round count.
 Many magazines come with a wire spring and polymer anti-tilt follower.
 These features help to prevent rounds from binding in the body.

 STEEL CONSTRUCTION

 Steel AR15 Mags are known for their durability.
 They use reliable tensile strength springs and precision machined feed lips for better feeding.
+These mags also tend to have a polymer follower, which will help keep the magazine's spring from binding inside the body.

 COMPONENTS